Azure-Samples/cognitive-services-speech-sdk/docs/usp-translation.md

 The URL path `speech/translate` defines the translation service, and the `v1` specifies the service API version.

 **NOTE** Does the translation service need different speech recognition modes (`interactive`, `conversation`, `dictation`), or only use the `conversation` mode?
-If multiple recognition modes are needed, the mode should be embedded into the path in the same way as the speech service, like `https://speech.platform.bing.com/speech/recognition/<RECOGNITION_MODE>/cognitiveservices/v1`.
+If multiple recognition modes are needed, the mode name should be embedded into the path in the same way as the speech service, like `https://speech.platform.bing.com/speech/recognition/<RECOGNITION_MODE>/cognitiveservices/v1`.
 A detailed description of speech URL pattern is described [here](https://speechwiki.azurewebsites.net/architecture/url-patterns-for-speech-apis.html).

 **NOTE** Aligned with the speech service, the version of service API is now a part of URL resource path, instead of as query parameter, which is used by the current translation service.
-This is not critical, but would be nice to keep things aligned.
+It is not critical, but would be nice to keep things aligned.

 #### Query parameters